camunda/camunda-docs-static/enterprise/content/download.md

 ## Camunda Modeler

 The Camunda Modeler is an open source process modeling tool based on [bpmn.io](http://bpmn.io/).
-It is a desktop application that allows you to edit BPMN process diagrams, DMN decision tables and CMMN diagrams located on your local file system.
+It is a desktop application that allows you to edit BPMN process diagrams, DMN decisions, and Forms located on your local file system.
 Find more information in the [Camunda Modeler](https://docs.camunda.org/manual/latest/modeler/camunda-modeler/) documentation and the Camunda Modeler [download page](http://camunda.com/download/modeler/).